-Polyester resin is a kind of waterproofing synthetic resin product that is widely used for purposes where water is the problem.
+Polyester resin is a kind of waterproofing synthetic resin product widely used for purposes where water is the problem.

 Presently there are also wood fillers made from poly resin that comes with poly resin advantages and can be used as an all-purpose filler for wood and other surfaces such as fiberglass, metal, cement, stucco, and others.

-Two-part polyester filler can generally be used as a surfacing compound which allows you to fill screw/nail holes in wood along with any shallow scratches, which is usually the prepping process before finishing the surface with paint or stain.
+Two-part polyester filler can generally be used as a surfacing compound that allows you to fill screw/nail holes in wood along with any shallow scratches, usually prepping before finishing the surface with paint or stain.

-This also means that you can then match your surface, very well, with the other surrounding surfaces.
+This also means that you can match your surface very well with the other surrounding surfaces.